loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 service dropbear restart
 ```

-### Change default IP
+### LAN settings

 Next, we're going to change the default IP of the router from `192.168.1.1` to `10.70.74.1` (or whatever scheme you want).
 Most devices ship with `192.168.1.1` as the default, and since we're going to be double-NATed, we can't have two identical IPs on the same network.
+We'll also set DNS here.

 ```
 uci set network.lan.ipaddr='10.70.74.1'
 uci set network.lan.force_link='1'
+uci set network.lan.dns='8.8.8.8 1.1.1.1'
 uci commit network
 service network restart
 ```